 More information regarding who is required to pay fees.

-The following fees apply for the academic year 2015/2016.
-The amounts will vary depending on the school and programme.
+The following fees apply for the academic year 2017/2018.
+The tuition fees vary depending on the school and programme.
 The tuition fee will be charged in advance for each semester (30 ECTS).

 Bachelor's programmes (3 year programmes): SEK 100,000 per academic year.